Seismology101/Notebook/book/Programming_Environment/Coding_Tools.md

-This section mainly records the configuration of my programming environment and the installation of common tools
+This section mainly records the configuration of my programming environment and the installation of common tools.

 ```{tableofcontents}